Installation

 1. JavaScript Object Properties: Any numeric property of an object.

 2. HTML Element Styles: Animates styles like width, height, opacity, or any other CSS property that uses simple numeric values with units (e.g., "20px", "50%").
+How to animate complex CSS functions like translate(x, y) or rotate() read below.

 3. Smooth Page Scroll: Animates the page scroll position for smoother scrolling effects.